Owaiskhan9654/Multi-Label-Classification-of-Pubmed-Articles/README.md

 > I have integrated Weight and Bias for visualizations and logging artifacts and comparisons of different models!
 >
-> Multi Label Classification of PubMed Articles [(Paper Night Presentation)](https://wandb.ai/owaiskhan9515/Multi%20Label%20Classification%20of%20PubMed%20Articles%20(Paper%20Night%20Presentation))
+> Multi Label Classification of PubMed Articles Weight and Biases Different Model training Logs [Links](https://wandb.ai/owaiskhan9515/Multi%20Label%20Classification%20of%20PubMed%20Articles%20(Paper%20Night%20Presentation))

 > - To get the API key, create an account in the [website](https://wandb.ai/site) .